 What is Chapter 7 Bankruptcy?

-Upon filing under this Chapter, a temporary stay is granted by the Court on current debts.
-It stops creditors from recovering their dues, foreclosing on your home, etc. Then, the Court appoints a bankruptcy trustee who takes charge of the assets and, most importantly, liquidates the “non- exempt” assets to settle the overdue creditors.
-The trustee’s job is to review the asset-liability position and meanwhile also arranges for the creditor’s meeting.
+Upon filing under this Chapter, the Court grants a temporary stay on current debts.
+It stops creditors from recovering their dues, foreclosing on your home, etc. Then, the Court appoints a bankruptcy trustee who takes charge of the assets and, most importantly, liquidates the “non-exempt” assets to settle the overdue creditors.
+The trustee’s job is to review the asset-liability position and meanwhile also arrange for the creditor’s meeting.
 He further categorizes the debts into different classes based on their priorities and arranges for their payments.

 Prerequisites for Filing under this Chapter